|Carina Nebula [Courtesy NASA]

 - Acts 9:3-7 says that the men traveling with Paul heard a voice but saw nothing, while Acts 22:6-9 says they saw a light but heard nothing.

-Numerous explanations and rationales have been proposed over the years for these anomalies, including the following:
+Numerous interpretations have been proposed over the years for these anomalies, including the following:

 - Some of the passages are literary or were intended to mean something different than what a straightforward literal reading would suggest.

-- Some of the passages must not have been translated or copied correctly from the original, although it is impossible to determine this for sure, since we do not have original manuscripts for any book in the Bible.
+- Some of the passages have not have been translated or copied correctly from the original.

 Ancient and modern commentaries